velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 Rose stumbles backwards, clutching at a barstool for support and doubling up, letting out short, quiet yelps of agony.
 Dove clings to the wall; her neck spasms, and she clutches at her throat as vomit spatters the ground at her feet.

-The white-haired woman lowers her hand, the luxtoos fading slowly.
+The white-haired woman lowers her hand, the luxmarks fading slowly.
 She glances at me.
 "What was her name, love?"

 "Um.
 Rose?"
 I whisper, staring up at her through the haze of pain.

 "Rose, my dear.
 I want you to think very carefully about your decisions."
 The woman approaches her.
 Rose is curled up into a ball, rocking back and forth, her eyes squeezed shut and her teeth gritted tightly.
 My savior kneels gracefully, looming over the helpless mercenary... and ruffles her hair.
 "For the next, oh, half hour or so."
 She smiles pleasantly.
 "If you *can* think through all this pain, that is."

-She grips Rose by the hair, yanks her head back violently, looking her forcefully in the eye.
-"I want you to think," she continues, her voice suddenly quiet and deadly, playfulness all gone, "about every poor choice that led you to where you are right now, curled up and squealing on a tavern floor like a stuck *pien şai.* Remorse is obviously beyond the ken or capacity of beings such as you, but I hope that when next you undertake to mutilate and torment a helpless foe, this moment will burn bright in your horror-strewn memories.
-Never forget that you never know when someone might decide to come for you -- when *you* might wind up on the other end of the knife.
-All right?"
-She smiles cheerily, pats Rose on the cheek.
+She grips Rose by the hair, drags her head back so she's compelled to look her in the eye.
+"I would have thee think well long," she continues, her voice suddenly quiet and deadly, her register rising cloud-high, aristocratic to shame the Blood, "on every ill deed that led thee whither anon thou art, curled up and squealing on a tavern floor in the aspect of a stuck *pien şai.* Remorse lieth plain beyond the reach or ken of beings low as thee, but I hope, when next thou undertake to mutilate and torment a helpless foe, that this moment burn bright and true amongst the cavalcade of shame and horror named thy memory.
+Forget thee not and never that thou knowest not the day nor cause whereon thou might find thyself beneath the other end of the knife.
+Hearest thou?"
+She smiles a justiciar's smile, pats Rose on the cheek.
 Rose convulses violently and lets out a choked scream, tears streaming down her cheeks.

 "Don't worry," the woman says reassuringly as she gets to her feet.
 "It won't last too terribly long.
-Just long enough to cut a nice, deep scar in your psyche... and wake you up in a cold sweat in the middle of the night for years and years to come."
+Just long enough to cut a nice, deep scar in your psyche — and wake you up in a cold sweat in the middle of the night for years and years to come."
 She pauses, then adds, "You know, they say, it's not the pain that makes the trauma.
 It's the *humiliation."*

 She turns back to me, a gentle smile on her face.
 The world feels unreal, dreamlike.
 I can't tear my eyes away from the sobbing mercenaries.
 Can't make any sense of what's happening.
 Who the fuck is this woman?